micflib/city-info/README.md

-# full stack challenge
+# Coya full stack challenge

-This repository holds the full stack development.
+This repository holds the full stack development challenge for applicants of COYA.

 ## The application

-A simple frontend + backend microservice, that display data from two external services:
+We want to create a simple frontend + backend microservice, that display data from two external services:

 * https://restcountries.eu/
 * https://openweathermap.org/api